This pet-themed brain break activity is just what the kids need to wake up their bodies for learning.

 Brain breaks are just what they sound like.
 A break for the brain.
 When we are forced to focus on one task (like sitting still) for a long period of time, our brains get tired.
 For a 3-5 year old that can happen in far less than 15 minutes because their bodies are not designed to sit still.

 Brain breaks are short periods of time, even just 3 minutes, that we purposefully get our bodies moving to wake them up.
 Of course, there is a whole bunch of technical information that goes along with it, but basically we give our bodies a quick jolt of all the good, energy producing hormones so that we are able to focus on the task at hand.

-There are a lot of great videos on YouTube with silly songs to dance to that make perfect brain breaks, but if you need a quick and spontaneous activity, these pet themed brain break activities are great to have on hand.
+There are a lot of great videos on YouTube with silly songs to dance to that make perfect brain breaks, but if you need a quick and spontaneous activity, these pet themed preschool activities are great to have on hand.

 - Wiggle like a snake

 Why Is It Important For Kids To Have Brain Breaks?